A certified medical marijuana cardholder may possess up to a 30-day supply of medical marijuana products in the state of Pennsylvania.

 Third: Pay a $50 state fee

 To keep your medical marijuana card active, you’ll have to pay $50 to the state every year.
-Those who qualify for government assistance, such as Medicaid, pay a reduced fee of $25.
+Individuals who participate in the following government programs may qualify for a no-cost medical marijuana ID card: Medicaid, PACE/ PACENET, CHIP, SNAP and WIC.
 After you’re certified by a doctor, you return to the registration site to pay.
 Again, this is not covered by insurance.

 Your PA medical card will look just like a driver’s license, and it will even bear the same photo of you.
 Prior to the COVID-19 pandemic, cards arrived in the mail three to five days after the fee was paid, but this year, the wait has sometimes been up to three weeks, Adams says.